kurkowski93/research-agent/README.md

 1. User defines their profile, research topic, and current knowledge level
 2. Agent analyzes this information and plans the learning path
-3. Using Tavily API and Wikipedia API, the agent gathers relevant information
+3. Using Tavily API, the agent gathers relevant information
 4. GPT-4 processes the collected information and generates personalized explanations
 5. Agent identifies related topics for further exploration
 6. Results are returned in a structured format